Get In Touch

 Data collection and analysis in GVP

 Understanding how to collect data for GVP and ensuring the ability to perform all necessary audit trails is crucial for effective performance.
-It’s also vital to maintain the conformity of stored data with the initial reports.
+Maintaining the conformity of stored data with the initial reports is vital.

 This can be achieved through a quality control process that includes validating the stored data against the original data or its images.